-The consolidated financial statements have been prepared on a going concern basis as CIFI Holdings (Group) Co.
-Ltd. ("CIFI") has agreed to provide adequate funds for the Company to meet in full its financial obligations as they fall due in the foreseeable future.
+These consolidated financial statements have been prepared on a going concern basis as CIFI has agreed to provide adequate funds for the Group to meet in full it financial obligations as they fall due in the foreseeable future.

-The consolidated financial statements have been prepared in accordance with HKFRSs issued by the HKICPA.
+These consolidated financial statements have been prepared in accordance with HKFRSs issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").
 For the purpose of preparation of the consolidated financial statements, information is considered material if such information is reasonably expected to influence decisions made by primary users.
-In addition, the consolidated financial statements include applicable disclosures required by the Hong Kong Companies Ordinance.
+In addition, the consolidated financial statements include applicable disclosures required by Hong Kong Companies Ordinance.